seud0nym/tch-gui-unhide/extras/README.md

 # Extras
 This is where extra functionality scripts can be found.
-These are not incorporated in the main tch-gui-unhide code line, because they rely on additional packages being installed, and/or they make changes outside of the /www directory.
+These are not incorporated in the main tch-gui-unhide code line, because they rely on additional packages being installed.

 Extras scripts that rely on packages to be installed require `opkg` to be configured correctly on your device.
 See **opkg Configuration** [`below`](https://github.com/seud0nym/tch-gui-unhide/tree/master/extras#opkg-Configuration).